 Packs with items of clothing are also available for babies, toddlers and children.
-To ensure packs go to those most at risk, the Public Health Agency has developed eligibility criteria (enclosed).
+To ensure packs go to those most at risk, the Public Health Agency has developed eligibility criteria which was circulated.
 The Community Wellbeing Officer works with the referral partners to distribute the packs throughout the Borough.